anshulranjan/mymessageroom/README.md

 Sqlite (for database)
 Heroku (for deployment)

-Click below to get the detials of the gems used: https://github.com/anshulranjan/mymessageroom/blob/master/Gemfile
+Click to get the detials of the gems used: https://github.com/anshulranjan/mymessageroom/blob/master/Gemfile

-To preview the app live click below: https://messageme-anshul.herokuapp.com/
+To preview the app live click: https://messageme-anshul.herokuapp.com/